korpling/pepperModules-TEIModules/README.md

 ```

 Values different to "struct", "span" or "false" will make the importer ignore
 elements without a nongeneric handling as well.
+The default value is "struct".

 <a name="esr"></a>
 ### element.surplus.remove